By Morocco specialist Emma

 A coastal city located less than a three-hour drive from Marrakesh, Essaouira’s a good place to unwind.
 For the most part, I prefer to keep my stays here unscheduled.
 I simply wander around the port and through the walled medina ― which has some of the best souqs in all of Morocco ― or sip tea in a café.

 However, there’s one specific activity I strongly suggest — the sweets and pastries workshop at L’Atelier Madada.
 British expatriate Allison interprets, while dada Mouna teaches you to make several of the region’s sugary desserts.

 In my class, she taught us to make kaab el ghazal or gazelle horns — long, slightly curved pastries rolled around a sweet almond-paste filling.
 These honey-and-nut-packed treats are just as important to the region’s culinary character as tagines or hummus, but they’re often overlooked.

 At its heart, Essaouira is still a small fishing village and there’s just one nice riad — the Heure Bleue Palais.
 Tucked behind heavy cedar doors, you’ll find a shady courtyard and airy rooms decorated with cool tiles, dark wood and crisp white linens.
 While it’s not luxe, the rooftop pool offers sweeping views over the Old City.

-Get to know a Berber family in the High Atlas Mountains
+Get to know an Amazigh family in the High Atlas Mountains

-The Atlas Mountains are home to the Berbers, who have lived here for at least eight millennia, eking out a living in the green valleys hidden among the harsh slopes.
+The Atlas Mountains are home to the Amazigh.
+They've lived here for at least eight millennia, eking out a living in the green valleys hidden among the harsh slopes.